US DeFi Solidity interviews: how to explain external call risks without sounding textbook (reentrancy, reverts, gas griefing)

 Do you explicitly talk about cases like external call reverts causing DoS, gas griefing, or the “control flow” problem (you hand execution to unknown code)?
 And do you mention Checks-Effects-Interactions, ReentrancyGuard, pull over push payments, or try/catch for external calls (>=0.6) as your mitigation structure?

-Basically: what’s your go-to answer framework that actually stands out in Solidity interviews?
+Basically: what’s your go-to answer framework that actually stands out in Solidity interviews for web3 smart contract roles?